Gift Acceptance FAQs

 Contribution tables show total funds received by the WHO Foundation in a given year (total grant amount received).

-Annual audited accounts show income received for programs in a given year; the “donation received” less operational overheads.
+Annual audited accounts show income received for programs in a given year; the “donation received” less indirect costs.
 Overheads are shown as WHO Foundation income (in a separate P&L line) once funds are transferred to grantees, which may not be in the same year.
+In addition, the contribution tables detail income in US dollars, whereas the annual audited accounts detail income in Swiss Francs.

 Why does the Foundation take overheads on gifts?

-Taking a share of overheads is a normal practice.
-It helps cover the real costs of fundraising and helps to keep the Foundation sustainable for the long term.
-We have agreed with WHO on a practice by which we do not have duplicative overheads (i.e., an overhead for the WHO Foundation in addition to WHO PSC), but instead apply a single, shared indirect rate on all funds mobilized.
+Taking a share of funds for indirect costs is normal practice.
+It helps cover the real costs of fundraising and helps to keep the WHO Foundation sustainable for the long-term.
+We have agreed with WHO on a practice by which we do not have duplicative overheads (i.e., an overhead for the WHO Foundation in addition to WHO’s Programme Support Costs), but instead apply a single, shared indirect rate on all funds mobilized.

 Contact Information